 Urinalysis and other urine tests include:

-This disease may also affect the results of the following blood tests:
+This disease may also cause abnormal results on the following blood tests:

 Medicines that may be prescribed include:

-A procedure called plasmapheresis may be used for some cases of glomerulonephritis due to immune-related causes.
-The fluid part of the blood containing antibodies is removed and replaced with intravenous fluids or donated plasma (without antibodies).
+A procedure called plasmapheresis may sometimes be used for glomerulonephritis caused by immune problems.
+The fluid part of the blood that contains antibodies is removed and replaced with intravenous fluids or donated plasma (that does not contain antibodies).
 Removing antibodies may reduce inflammation in the kidney tissues.

 You can often ease the stress of illness by joining support groups where members share common experiences and problems.

-If you have nephrotic syndrome and it can be controlled, other symptoms may also be controlled.
-If it can't be controlled, end-stage kidney disease may result.
+If you have nephrotic syndrome and it can be controlled, you may also be able to control other symptoms.
+If it cannot be controlled, you may develop end-stage kidney disease.

 Call your health care provider if: